dalzein/deciball/README.md

 ## Built with

-- `Web Audio API` for audio frequency analysis
 - `TypeScript` because types are nice
 - `React` for the UI
 - `Vite` as the build tool
 - `music-metadata` for extracting the title metadata from the uploaded track
-- `HTML <canvas>` and a bunch of math for the animation logic

 ## Running locally